bostick/tabit-file-format/description/tabit-file-format-description.md

 `stringCountBlock` is the number of strings for each track, stored as a byte.

-`cleanGuitarBlock` is the MIDI program number for clean guitar for each track, stored as a byte.
+`cleanGuitarBlock` is the combination of both MIDI program number and Dont Let Notes Ring flag for clean guitar for each track, stored as a byte.

 Use bit mask `0b10000000` to determine the Dont Let Notes Ring flag.
-Use bit mask `0b01111111` to determine the actual MIDI program number.
+Use bit mask `0b01111111` to determine the MIDI program number.

 If Dont Let Notes Ring flag is `1`, then each string rings until the next event on ANY string.